elidoran/node-date-holidays/README.md

 ### API: purge()

-When `cache:true` is specified in a holiday's options it will cache its results to avoid calling its `is()` function.
+When `cache:true` is specified in a holiday's options it will cache its results to avoid calling its `is()` function repeatedly for the same date.

 Each caching holiday creates its own cache object.